nidhishgajjar/Scigic/README.md

 ### AskBar
 - Use the AskBar that says Tell me to ask or request anything
-- Scigic will decide best way to assist your and will either respond itself or bring up a google slate for you to browse further
+- Scigic will decide best way to assist you and will either respond itself or bring up a google slate for you to browse further
 - You will see two buttons Ask Scigic button (in the Palette next to AskBar) or Google it button (next the your query) when Scigic processes the request automatically

 ### Slates